-This is the fifth version of the manual and we welcome any feedback you have.
-It is an evolving manual and will be updated as successive waves are made available to researchers.
+We welcome any feedback you have on this manual.
+It will be updated as successive waves are made available to researchers and we are happy to hear how it could be improved.
 If there is something that you expected to find in the manual and didn't, or if you had difficulty finding or understanding any section, please let us know (email hilda-inquiries@unimelb.edu.au).

-OVERVIEW OF THE HILDA SURVEY
+2 OVERVIEW OF THE HILDA SURVEY

 The HILDA Survey is a broad social and economic longitudinal survey, with particular attention paid to family and household formation, income and work.
 As the HILDA Survey has a longitudinal design, most questions are repeated each year.
 Nevertheless, within each survey wave, scope exists for asking questions on topics that will not be covered every year.
-The main additional topics to date are as follows:
+The major modules included in the HILDA Survey are listed in Table 2.1.